-Princeton University's Program in Science, Technology and Environmental Policy (STEP) is based in the Woodrow Wilson School of Public and International Affairs with strong ties to the Princeton Environmental Institute.
+Princeton University's Program in Science, Technology and Environmental Policy (STEP) is based in the Princeton School of Public and International Affairs with strong ties to the Princeton Environmental Institute.
 Many aspects of science and technology policy debates have been tackled with the tools of political,economic, and behavioral analysis.

 Gender and Sexuality Studies has a long and rich history at Princeton.
 Established in 1982 as Women’s Studies, the program was renamed Gender and Sexuality Studies in 2011 to reflect the trajectory and expanded reach of teaching and scholarship among Princeton faculty and in the field more generally.
 Faculty and students in the program are dedicated to the study of gender and sexuality in their complex articulation with race, ethnicity, class, disability, religion, nationality, and other intersections of identity, power, and politics.